 Unfortunately, when you’re in a big system, a lot of the times technology is working against you, because they’re tying to make the technology work for everyone, and then consequently it works well for no one.

 When you’re in a small or solo practice, you can pick the technology that is the best fit.
 That way it can be used to the fullest, and make the encounter better rather than having the provider spending all of their time on the computer.

 You can mess things up more by not knowing the energy you bring into the room.
 If the doctor is stressed out because he or she has 800 tasks to do, that are not necessarily enhancing the encounter in any way, and then that stress infringes into the patient encounter, all of a sudden the patient will become more stressed.

 I like to reverse that spiral by being a joyful doc, staying balanced and bringing more peace into the visits to promote healing.

 Dr. Jodi Ritsch is board certified in Family Medicine and Integrative Holistic Medicine.
 She’s a proud graduate of the Medical College of Wisconsin and completed her residency in Eau Claire.
 She previously cared for patients at Mayo Clinic Eau Claire and was also the distinguished Medical Director of Employee Wellness from 2012 to 2013.
 Dr. Ritsch has also attended more than 500 births in her more than 11 years of doing obstetrics.
-The Joyful Doc Clinic offers direct pay visits at our clinics in Menomonie and Eau Claire, Wisconsin.
+The Joyful Doc Clinic offers direct pay visits with our natural doctor at our clinics in Menomonie and Eau Claire, Wisconsin.